Tim Dwight: Accomplishments and reputation

 Despite being only 5'8" tall and weighing 185 pounds, Dwight was a prolific punt and kick returner during his career.
 He was labeled "injury-prone" because he rarely played a season without missing a significant number of games.
 The 2005 season was the only season in which Dwight appeared in all 16 of his team's games.
 Dwight's most productive seasons as a wide receiver have been 1999, when he caught 32 passes for 669 yards (a 20.9-yard average per catch) with seven touchdowns, and 2002, when he caught 50 passes for 623 yards.
-He also scored five return touchdowns in the NFL — three on punts and three on kickoffs.
+He also scored five return touchdowns in the NFL, three on punts and two on kickoffs.

 Dwight has a number of interests outside football.
 He founded the Tim Dwight Foundation to help needy kids with scholarships and provide assistance to the Children's Hospital of Iowa.
 He also owns his own yoga studio in Iowa.